 You can easily filter all VPNs that provide kill switch features by visiting the VPN reviews guide.
 In addition, you can go through this VPN comparison chart that explains which VPNs offer a kill switch feature.

 Types of network lock or kill switch?

 Surprisingly, the network lock or kill switch has two types.
 You may consider these types like active kill switch and passive kill switch.
 An active kill switch does not send your traffic to unsafe networks.
 When your VPN provider suddenly stops working, you have disconnected from the internet automatically.

-What makes a passive kill switch more effective from its counterpart is its next level security feature.
+What makes a passive kill switch more effective than its counterpart is its next-level security feature.
 It means a VPN app does not send your internet traffic as soon as it stops receiving a signal from the VPN server.

 How do I know if my VPN has a built-in kill switch?

-This way, you are able to find out your desired privacy benefit accordingly.
+This way, you can find out your desired privacy benefit accordingly.
 If you are using VPN services other than PureVPN, you may read the FAQs section provided on official sites.

 How can I enable a VPN kill switch?

 The task of enabling a kill switch is simple and does not any rocket science.
 Here is how you can do: